Piggy bank

 Spousal maintenance claims cannot be preserved following remarriage and therefore, if your spousal maintenance claim has been left open or if there is a spousal maintenance order in force, upon remarriage, your claims for spousal maintenance will automatically be dismissed.

-In order to avoid the risk of the “remarriage trap” our advice would be to wait until your divorce and financial matters are resolved before considering remarriage.
+To avoid the risk of the “remarriage trap”, we strongly advise you wait until your divorce and financial matters are resolved before considering remarriage as, upon divorce, your financial claims against each other will not automatically be dismissed.

 Financial claims can only be dismissed if the court makes a final order in financial proceedings, or if a consent order was approved by the court, which records the agreement that has been reached.
+It is always sensible to enter a consent order to finalise financial claims upon divorce.

-For more information, call us on freephone 0330 107 5087 or contact us online.
+For more information, you can speak to one of our expert divorce solicitors on 0330 041 5869 or contact us online.

 All the above information was correct at the time of publication.

-Find out more from our experts
+Find out more from our family law experts

 Family law